dominicbartl/ChromeDo/README.md

-Chromego
+ChromeDo
 ========

-Inspired by GnomeDo this extension lets you search bookmarks and history right at your fingertips
+Inspired by GnomeDo this extension lets you search bookmarks and _history_ right at your fingertips